Arty2/graphe/README.md

 Graphe • a handwritten font
 ===================================
-Graphe [< Greek for script, γραφή] a personal, handwritten font with awful kerning.
+Graphe [< Greek for script, γραφή] is a personal, handwritten font with awful kerning.
 It contains English, Greek and several obscure glyphs.

 Available under the SIL Open Font License.